tomwhartung/seeourminds.com/synonyms/ft.md

 - preference for rational decisions
 - preference for objective decisions
 - rational
+- reason
-- reason, reasonable
+- reasonable
 - things
 - universal

 #### Negative
 - arrogant - esp. with Judging
-- avaricious
+- avaricious - desirous of wealth or gain
+- brutal
 - cocky - esp. with Judging
 - cold
 - condescending - esp. with Judging